aegoh/AE-FITS-Compression/README.md

 ## fullyconv_tunable_toy.ipynb

 If the images are large, with dimensions (256,256,1), then the number of model parameters will blow up if we have a fully connected layer at the bottleneck.
 A solution to this is to implement a fully convolutional model, so the latent space has the shape (num_rows, num_columns, num_channels).
-The proposed tunable compression scheme is similar to the one presented in 1D_tunable_mnist/toy.ipynb
+The proposed tunable compression scheme for a fully convolutional model is similar to the one presented in 1D_tunable_mnist/toy.ipynb

 $$\eta \rightarrow m_{ijk} = \ \begin{cases}
       1 & \text{for all i,j if } k \leq \eta \\